ibm-cloud-docs/appid/tutorial-roles.md

 Ready?
 Let's get started!

 Be sure that you have the following prerequisites before you begin:
-- an instance of the {{site.data.keyword.appid_short_notm}} service
+- An instance of the {{site.data.keyword.appid_short_notm}} service
-- the **Administrator** IAM platform role
+- A set of service credentials
 - Node 6.0.0 or higher
+- An email address that you can access and validate

-## Lesson 1: Configuring the sample app
+## Step 1: Configuring the sample app
 {: #configure-app}

-Before you can start adding roles and scopes for your Cloud Land users, you need to have the app!
+Before you can start adding attributes for your Cloud Land users, you need to have the app!
+Don't have one?
 Download and configure the app to get started.
 {: shortdesc}

 1. In the {{site.data.keyword.appid_short_notm}} dashboard, click **Download Sample**.
 You can choose any language that you like, but this tutorial is written for the **Node.js** sample.

-2. In **Identity Providers > Manage > Settings**, add http://localhost:3000/* to the list of allowed redirect URIs.
+2. In **Identity Providers > Manage > Settings**, add `http://localhost:3000/*` to the list of allowed redirect URIs.

   This URL should not be used in any instances of {{site.data.keyword.appid_short_notm}} that support production level applications for security reasons.
   {: note}

 3. In the **Identity Providers** tab of the service dashboard, enable Cloud Directory.
+Although this tutorial uses Cloud Directory, you could also choose to use any of the other IdP's such as SAML, Facebook, Google, or a custom provider.

 4. In the **Cloud Directory > Email Verification** tab, set **Allow users to sign-in to your app without first verifying their email address** to **No**.
 When working with custom attributes, you want to be sure that users are able to validate their identity before assuming the attributes that you set.
+Be sure enabled.

 5. In the **Profiles** tab, set **Change custom attributes from the app** to **Disabled**.

   By default, custom attributes can be changed by anyone with an access token.
-To ensure application security, you must configure {{site.data.keyword.appid_short_notm}} so custom attributes can be changed only by the administrator of the application.
+To ensure application security, you must configure {{site.data.keyword.appid_short_notm}} so that custom attributes can be changed only by the administrator or owner of the app.
 This prevents users from changing their own custom attributes and granting themselves permissions they should not have.
   {: important}

 Excellent!
 Your sample app is created and you're ready to start creating users.

-## Lesson 2: Setting roles before user sign in
+## Step 2: Setting roles before user sign in
 {: #set-before}

-You can assign roles as a way to manage application permissions.
-Because you know who your application users are, you can assign roles on their behalf before they've signed in for the first time.
-This process creates an {{site.data.keyword.appid_short_notm}} user and profile but it is not yet associated with a specific Cloud Directory user.
+You recently hired a new staff member at Cloud Land.
+You know all of their information, but they don't start for several days.
+You can preregister them by creating an {{site.data.keyword.appid_short_notm}} user and profile that contains the attributes such as the `admin` role, that they need to be successful.
+Note that this process does not finish Cloud Directory registration.
+The user must still sign up for the app to inherit the attribute in the profile that you created.
 {: shortdesc}

 1. Log in to IBM Cloud by using the CLI.